-I'm a graduate student at Harvard University, where I investigate the origins and functions of music.
-Put another way, I study what music is, how music works, and where music comes from.
+I'm a postdoc at Harvard, where I study the origins and functions of music: in my research I ask what music is, how music works, and where music comes from.

 With my collaborators, I address these questions with a variety of methods from cognitive science and evolutionary psychology.
 For instance, in behavioral experiments, we study how babies react to the songs they hear and to the people who sing them.
 In the Natural History of Song project, we investigate the universality of music in over 100 human societies.
 In studies of people with rare genetic conditions, we test music's relation to parent-offspring conflict.